eliasbruno124-dev/Twitcharr/README.md

 | Diagnostics | Provides proxy reachability and bandwidth measurement actions.
 There is no separate full health-check action in the plugin UI. |
 | Plugin update | Provides a manual **Update plugin** action for newer Twitcharr GitHub releases.
 Reload plugins or restart Dispatcharr afterwards. |

-## What It Does Not Do

-- It does not include or install Streamlink itself.
-- It does not guarantee ad-free playback.
-It enables Streamlink Twitch options and can use ttv.lol proxies, but Twitch/proxy behavior is outside this plugin's control.
-- It does not use official Twitch API credentials.
-- It does not transcode video or burn guide data into video streams.
-- It does not create a public M3U endpoint.
-It manages Dispatcharr database objects directly and writes XMLTV to disk.
-- It does not make Emby/Jellyfin update instantly by itself.
-It only triggers their guide refresh task when configured.
-- It does not automatically update Twitcharr itself in the background. ttv.lol still has its own scheduled refresh.
-- It does not ship screenshots in this repository right now.

 ## Install